Vacation Inspiration: Traveling to Myrtle Beach, South Carolina With Young Kids

 The Beach

-Obviously, if you’ve come all this way, you’re family is probably going to spend most of their time at the beach!
-Myrtle is located right in the center of a long and continuous 60-mile stretch of beach known as the “Grand Strand.”
-Do what we did and park near a portion of the beach that includes a playground and wash-off station.
-Don’t make the same mistake we did and try to bring your stroller out onto the sand.
-Do grab a couple of kites and fly them along the dunes if it’s windy unless it’s busy, you don’t want your kids tripping over sunbathers trying to keep their kite in the air!
+Obviously, if you’ve come all this way, you’re family is probably going to spend most of their time at the beach.
+Myrtle Beach is located right in the center of a long and continuous 60-mile stretch of coastline known as the “Grand Strand.”

-The calm waves of the beach create an idyllic environment for families with young children to engage in activities such as building sandcastles, collecting seashells, and leisurely strolls along the shoreline.
-We only went to the beach a few times, to be honest, and not during the height of the day.
-We went before or after dinner in order to avoid the harsh sun and my kids had the absolute best time simply running back and forth at the water’s edge, running from the waves.
-It really is the simple things!
+As it turned out, we only went to the beach a few times, and not during the height of the day.
+We went before or after dinner in order to avoid the harsh sun.
+My kids had the absolute best time simply running back and forth at the water’s edge, running from the waves.
+It really is the simple things.

 Brookgreen Gardens